 A Guide to choosing the right City and Guilds Skill Stage

 Are you still trying to decide which level to study at?
 As the UKs largest distance learning centre specialising in home-study textile craft courses we know that making a decision about which course to study can be a little overwhelming.
-To help you with your decision we’ve created a guide to choosing the right City and Guilds accredited craft course based on structure, delivery, length, teaching, assessments and the experience level required for each level.
+To help you with your decision we’ve created a guide to choosing the right City & Guilds accredited craft course based on structure, delivery, length, teaching, assessments and the experience level required for each level.

 Course Structure & Delivery